1 person killed after vehicle strikes house in Miami County - NewsBreak

 Speed is believed to be a factor.

-The driver and only person in the vehicle was pronounced dead at the scene.
+The driver and its occupant were pronounced dead at the scene.
 The driver has not been identified at this time.

 There were two people in the house at the time of the crash.
 The sheriff’s office said they were unharmed.